-Subject to overall co-ordination of the exercise by the Policy & Resources Scrutiny Committee in order to avoid duplication of resources, scrutiny committees will be responsible for setting their own work programmes.
-Prior to the development of their work programmes, scrutiny committees will seek views from the public on topics that could be considered as part of their work.
-Copies of final work programmes will be sent to public sector and other relevant partners.
+Subject to overall co-ordination of the exercise by the Corporate Performance & Resources Scrutiny Committee in order to avoid duplication of resources, Scrutiny Committees will be responsible for setting their own forward work plans.
+Prior to the development of their work plans, Scrutiny Committees will seek views from the public on topics that could be considered as part of their work.
+Copies of final forward work plans will be sent to public sector and other relevant partners.

-The programme itself will also be subject to ongoing review during the year as circumstances change.
-Updated work programmes will made available on the Council's website throughout the municipal year.
+The plan itself will also be subject to ongoing review during the year as circumstances change.
+Updated forward work plans will made available on the Council's website throughout the municipal year.

-10. Agenda items
+10. AGENDA ITEMS